 Autonomy is important to us as a Tradition with many (previous) Covens and more to come.
 However, there is secret core lore that is taught and passed on in order for a Coven to be a Feycraft Coven.
 This is how we know whether a group claiming to be Feycraft Tradition really is, or isn't.

 We will not divulge the names of our Initiators or the names of our Students to anyone outside of Feycraft.
 This applies to both legal identities and Craft identities.
-Anyone, Student or otherwise, may reveal his/her own legal or Craft identity if s/he chooses to do so.
+Anyone, Student or otherwise, may reveal their own legal or Craft identity if they choose to do so.

-We are oathed to defend, protect and preserve our brothers and sisters, as well as the Tradition itself.
+We are oathed to defend, protect and preserve our Coven family, as well as the Tradition itself.

 Feycraft is experiential.
 The Tradition can be taught in a limited fashion, but the Mysteries must be experienced, as they cannot be expressed in word.